comharris/readme/docs/how_i_think.md

 ### 1. Structure organizations for unbiased oversight when practical

 Some functions provide natural oversight to others.
 For example: Quality assurance provides oversight to engineering while legal and finance provide oversight to sales.
-When practical, avoid having the function providing oversight report into the function receiving the oversight.
+When practical, avoid having the function providing oversight report into the function receiving it.
 Regardless of our good intentions, the reporting structure creates bias.
 As the saying goes: "who's bread I eat, her song I sing".